andresarbelaez/tipCalculator/README.md

 ## Notes

-One challenge encountered while making this app was managing and understanding my git repository by using the git repository.
+One challenge encountered while making this app was managing and understanding my git repository by using the terminal.

 ## Credits